facelessuser/BracketHighlighter/readme.md

         </dict>
     </dict>

+# Version 1.4.1
+- Make adjusment to regex modifier code to correctly count back modifiers in perl

 # Version 1.4
 - Account for perl regex, substitutions, and translations surrounded by "/" for string bracket matching
 - Account for regex modifiers when matching regex surrounded by "/" in javascript and perl